akiko-pusu/redmine-build-notifier-plugin/README.md

 ----

 * So many...
+* Enabled to choice the situation of build to post comment to target issue.
+(E.g. In case success only..)
 * Code should be more simplified, and refactored not to use Redmine Java API in view of the perpose of this plugin...
 * Write much better documentation in English..